 Copyright © 1994 by APPA: The Association of Higher Education Facilities Officers.
 Contents may not be reprinted or reproduced in any form without written permission.
 The opinions expressed are those of the authors and do not necessarily reflect the views of APPA.
 Editorial mention of companies or products is for informational purposes only and should not be construed as an endorsement, actual or implied, by the Association.

-POSTMASTER: Send address changes to Facilities Manager, 1446 Duke Street, Alexandria, VA 22314:3492
+POSTMASTER: Send address changes to Facilities Manager, 1446 Duke Street, Alexandria, VA 22314-3492 here is a wealth of information in this issue of Facilities Manager.

 Steve Glazner